sastsy/ant-colony-ai/README.md

 ## Overview

-Simulated annealing is a probabilistic optimization technique used to find approximate solutions to optimization problems.
+This project implements the Ant Colony Optimization (ACO) algorithm with 2-opt local search to find the shortest Hamiltonian cycle in a given graph.
+ACO is a metaheuristic algorithm inspired by the foraging behavior of ants.

 In this implementation, the algorithm is applied to find the shortest Hamilton cycle in a given directed graph.
 A Hamilton cycle is a cycle that visits each vertex exactly once and returns to the starting vertex.

-The modification introduced in this implementation involves dynamic cooling rates.
-Instead of using a fixed cooling rate, the cooling rate decreases over time.
-This change aims to allow for more exploration in the early stages of the algorithm and more exploitation in the later stages.
+The modification introduced in this implementation involves 2-opt local search.
+The 2-opt local search is a local optimization method commonly used to improve the solution obtained by constructive algorithms like ACO.

+## Implementation Details
+- Graph Representation: The graph is represented using NetworkX, a Python library for the creation, manipulation, and study of complex networks.

+- Pheromone Matrix: Pheromone levels are maintained in a matrix, where each entry represents the amount of pheromone on the edge between two nodes.

+- Parameter Tuning: The algorithm provides flexibility through parameters such as the number of ants, number of iterations, evaporation rate, and pheromone and heuristic importance factors (alpha and beta).

 ## Usage